Romanian president weighs options for PM after vote

 On many indicators, Romania trails other ex-communist neighbors like Hungary, Poland and the Czech Republic.

 Corruption is rife, its roads and rail are outdated and it cannot provide reliable basic services such as running water and electricity to all its 19 million people nearly a quarter of a century after the fall of dictator Nicolae Ceausescu in 1989.

-Results from four-fifths of polling stations showed Basescu's Right Romania Alliance (ARD) allies in second place on 17 percent and populist Dan Diaconescu on 14 percent, the election bureau said.
-The ethnic Hungarian UDMR, which Ponta said he would seek to work with, had just over 5 percent.
+With 96 percent of votes counted, Basescu's Right Romania Alliance (ARD) allies were in second place on 17 percent and populist Dan Diaconescu on 14 percent, the election bureau said.